-5We estimate at least 70% of working-age people were eligible to withdraw under the program.
+$^{^2\!}W\!e$ estimate at least 70% of working-age people were eligible to withdraw under the program.

-6We know of two papers on this program.
+3We know of four papers on this program.
 Sainsbury, Breunig and Watson (2022) use the same admin data to study the effect of program participation on employment outcomes.
 Wang-Ly and Newell (2022) study the program using coarser and more limited data (e.g., monthly, no admin data) from an Australian bank, but find a similarly large spending response.
+Preston (2022) and Schneider and Moran (2024b) leverage household survey data to study the characteristics of the withdrawers.

-7Based on historical 30-year net returns of 8.3%, average inflation of 2.5%, and a retirement age of 65.
+4Based on historical 30-year net returns of 8.3%, average inflation of 2.5%, and a retirement age of 65.